DevMine/crawld/README.md

    value for performance reasons.
 Note that fetching is I/O and networked bound more than CPU bound and hence you probably do not want to increase this value too much.
+ * **throttler\_wait\_time**: indicates how much time to wait, in seconds, before resuming normal operation after throttling.
+ * **throttler\_sliding\_window\_size**: represents the size of the sliding window used by the error rate throttler.
+If you have no idea about what that means, it is safe to omit it since default value shall be sane.
+ * **throttler\_leak\_interval**: specify the time to wait, in milliseconds, before taking off a unit from the sliding window.
+Again, if you have no idea about what that means, it is safe to omit it since default value shall be sane.
  * **crawlers**: allows you to configure options for the crawlers.
    - **type**: specify crawler type.
 Currently, only "github" is implemented.